Spread the love

 Dear Lord!
 Shocking.

 Alright then.
 It was time to analyse my types of debt, because not all belong to the same species.
 In my case, the immortal credit cards, mortgage, and car loan.
-Moment had come to prioritise my payments and build my strategy.
+The moment had come to prioritise my payments and build my strategy.

 Since high-interest debts quickly add up and compound the damage, it seemed like the obvious choice at the time.